mysociety/alaveteli/docs/installing/vagrant.md

 scripts will create you a Vagrant VM based on the server edition of Debian Wheezy that contains everything you need to work on Alaveteli.

+1. Install a vagrant plugin (if you don't already have it) that automatically install guest additions:

+            # on your machine
+            $ vagrant plugin install vagrant-vbguest
+            $ vagrant vbguest

 1. Get a copy of Alaveteli from
     <a href="{{ page.baseurl }}/docs/glossary/#git" class="glossary__link">GitHub</a>: